itsRkator/itsRkator/README.md

 - 🔭 Training and testing in real and reel life.
 Diving into the Power Platform.
 Speaking at events and trying to make technology easier for everyone.

-- ## About me:
-    I'm Rohitash Kator, Student at [National Institute of Technology, Andhra Pradesh](https://www.nitandhra.ac.in) in the department of Computer Science and Engineering.
-I         develop to engance the technology.
-I love to play with code and like to solve challenging problems.
-Wanna know more, please visiat [My Profile](https://itsRkator.github.io).
-I   like to connect via [Linkedin](https://www.linkedin.com/in/itsRkator/).

 - Social Media Handles:
   <div>